 The Metric groups and dimension drill down allows you to select what data you want in your report and how you want this data to be further broken down.
 Google analytics allows a maximum of 25 metrics to be included in a flat table report and the metrics selected here will the appear as data columns on the final custom report.
 The metrics can be anything from visits, average time per visit & bounce rates to something more specific like conversions to goal completions.

 The dimension drill down in the form of individual rows in the final ga report allows you to organize your metrics and further break down your report data.

 When you get to "Filters" this allows you to limit your final report and let Google know which data set you want to include.
 For example if you create a Google Analytics report with the country dimension, you can add a filter to show up data from certain countries only.
 All you have to do is use "Include" with "Exact Match" of the country you desire.

-Now that you have your Google Analytics report for your Drupal site, it is time to review your "masterpiece" and start analyzing the data.
+Now that you have your Google Analytics report for your Drupal 8 website, it is time to review your "masterpiece" and start analyzing the data.